Updated May 2022

 Touring Motorcycles Off-Road: Bike Limitations

-There are basic limitations that make a touring bike nervous off-road.
+There are fundamental limitations that make a touring bike nervous off-road.

 The first is the tyres.